 Saltair Inn gives off the same nostalgic appeal as many other Bar Harbor hotels and accommodations.
 While updated in its own way, you’ll still find antique furniture, claw foot tubs and intricate tile work.
 Built in the late 1800s, every nook is unique, from each bedroom, bathroom and commons area.
 Frenchman’s Bay is pressed right up against Saltair, so views are abundant.
 Breakfast is served in the beautiful sunroom, where you also find tasty snacks throughout the day.
 Be sure to try the homemade cookies and muffins!

-Harborside Hotel, Spa and Marina has a modern day, craftsman Tudor look about it, and the inside is richly designed and quite upscale.
+Harborside Hotel, Spa and Marina has a modern-day, craftsman Tudor look about it, and the inside is richly designed and quite upscale.
 Opt for a balcony hot tub so you can watch lobster boats in the bay while winding down with some wine.
-Right beside the water, the pool area is resort like, very inviting and also features a multi-person hot tub.
+Right beside the water, the pool area is resort-like, very inviting and also features a multi-person hot tub.
 Of course, there’s a spa and restaurants to round out your experience.
 Harborside Hotel is both luxurious and traditional.

 Bar Harbor Inn and Spa is undoubtedly eye-catching and sits snug against the water’s edge of Frenchman’s Bay.
 Simply stunning classic decor embodies the age-old lovability of the downtown area, and the place is enormous thanks to seamless additions over the years.
-Classic rooms with water views have homey touches and at times, two levels, so it feels like your in a little townhome.
+Classic rooms with water views have homey touches and, at times, two levels, so it feels like you’re in a little townhome.
 Breakfast is complimentary, but great restaurants are right across the street.
 A beautiful path wraps around the front of the inn and is breathtaking at sunrise or sunset.